aspose-words/Aspose.Words-API-References/english/net/aspose.words.tables/table/preferredwidth/_index.md

 linktitle: PreferredWidth
 articleTitle: PreferredWidth
 second_title: Aspose.Words for .NET
-description: Table PreferredWidth property.
-Gets or sets the table preferred width in C#.
+description: Discover how to use the Table PreferredWidth property to easily set and optimize your table's layout for enhanced design and user experience.
 type: docs
 weight: 220
 url: /net/aspose.words.tables/table/preferredwidth/